KeychainMDIP/kc/doc/deployment_guide.md

 #### Node Agent DID Creation

-The MDIP Node's Keymaster wallet is located in `data/wallet.json`.
+The MDIP node's Keymaster wallet is located in `data/wallet.json`.
 There are two clients available to manage your server wallet:

 - `kc` Command Line Interface
 - Keymaster Web User Interface on `http://localhost:4226`